hlc1209/ecem202a_project/docs/report.md

     <img src="media/confusion_matrix_emnist.png" width="100%"/>
 </p>

-A detailed analysis of the confusion matrix is shown in the[Discussion](#limitation--error-analysis) section.
+A detailed analysis of the confusion matrix is shown in the [Discussion](#51-error-analysis) section.

 ## 4.2 Real world evaluation
 After the system is migrate from breadboard to PCB, 2 demonstrations are made for fast mode and slow mode.
 Refer to the links below.